bluehost/endurance-wp-module-loader/readme.md

 * <a href="#understanding-the-module-lifecycle">Understanding the module lifecycle</a>

 ## Endurance WordPress Modules
 Endurance WordPress Modules are PHP packages intended to be installed in WordPress Plugins via composer from our satis registry.

 They were first used in the Mojo Marketplace WordPress Plugin and later the Bluehost WordPress Plugin.

-Modules are essentially WordPress Plugins for reuse in Endurance products.
+Modules essentially function as WordPress Plugins we can reuse in Endurance products and control programatically.

-Modules can be required/forced, optional, hidden and can be toggled by code and (sometimes) by users.
+Modules can be **required/forced, optional, hidden** and **can be toggled** by code and (sometimes) by users.

 ## Creating & Registering a Module